How to make soft and Idlis every time. Easy homemade method

 ✅ Pro Tips:

-- Use whole urad dal for better fluff.
+- Use the entire urad dal for better inflating.

-- Add poha or cooked rice to the batter for softer idlis.
+- Add poha or cooked rice to the batsman for soft Idlis.

 0 Comments